 Caring for a client and solving their issues is at the heart of practicing law.
 A strong lawyer-client relationship is essential to building a successful, client-centered law firm.
-Even if you win the case and help a client achieve their desired outcome, a poor relationship with them can have negative repercussions when the relationship is over
+Even if you win the case and achieve the desired outcome, poor lawyer-client management skills can have negative repercussions when the relationship is over.

-In this article, we’ll cover why the lawyer and client relationship is so important to the success of your firm, what a healthy lawyer-client relationship looks like, and simple ways to build stronger relationships with clients from the beginning of the intake process.
+In this article, we’ll cover why the lawyer and client relationship is so important to the success of your firm, what a healthy lawyer-client relationship looks like, and client management skills that every lawyer should hone for success.

-Why Client Management Skills Are Important for Law Firms
+Why Client Management Skills Are Important for Lawyers

 When clients feel that they aren’t being represented by someone who cares, they’re not likely to return for additional legal services or recommend you to others.
 Worse yet, they may share negative feedback publicly and damage your firm’s reputation.